mazeframework/maze/README.md

 src/modules/post/new.slang
 ```

 This does not preclude models, views and controllers in the src/models, src/views and src/controllers directories.
-That layout scheme is still available and a Maze app can contain code in either layout.
-The difference between the two layout schemes is in the render method.
+That layout scheme is still available and a Maze app can contain code in both layouts simultaneously.
+The difference between the two layout schemes is in the render() method.
 For the standard Rails/Amber paradigm render a template (and partial) with the **render** method.
 For the modular paradigm render a template (and partial) with the **render_module** method.

 Maze borrows concepts that have already been battle tested and successful, and embraces new concepts through team and community collaboration and analysis, which also aligns with Crystal's philosophy.